2 arrested in power substation vandalism in Washington state - KTVZ

 Associated Press

-SEATTLE (AP) — Two men have been arrested and charged with vandalizing electrical substations in Washington state, attacks that left thousands without power over the holidays, U.S. prosecutors said Tuesday.
+SEATTLE (AP) — Two men have been arrested and charged with vandalizing electrical substations in Washington state, attacks that left thousands without power over the holidays, and one suspect told authorities they did it so they could break into a business and steal money, U.S. authorities said Tuesday.

-A newly unsealed complaint charges both with conspiracy to damage energy facilities, and it charges Greenwood with possession of a short-barreled rifle and a short-barreled shotgun.
-Cellphone records and other evidence tied them to the attacks on the four substations in Pierce County, it said.
+A newly unsealed complaint charged both with conspiracy to damage energy facilities, and it charged Greenwood with possession of a short-barreled rifle and a short-barreled shotgun.
+Cellphone location data and other evidence tied them to the attacks on the four substations in Pierce County, the complaint said.

+The attacks on Dec.
+25 left more than 15,000 customers without power.
+Officials have warned that the U.S. power grid needs better security to prevent domestic terrorism and after a large outage in North Carolina last month took days to repair.

 According to the complaint, Greenwood told investigators after his arrest that the two knocked out power so they could burglarize a business and steal from the cash register.
 The business was not identified in the complaint.